stevekerrick/GraphqlToTsql/docs/documentation.md

 To sort by multiple fields, your `orderBy` expression needs to be an array, like `orderBy: [{field1: ASC}, {field2: DESC}]`.
-You might find that surprising -- it might seem more natural to use a single object with two properties, rather than an array of single-property objects.
-The reason is that it is easier to guarantee the order of the expressions through layers of serialization/deserialization by using an array.
+You might find that surprising -- it might seem more natural to use a single object with two properties, rather than an array of objects each with a single property.
+The reason is that the array will preserve its order better through serialization/deserialization.

 Here's a sample query that sorts by two fields.